 Business: Pollution has a significant impact on businesses, especially in the tourism and agriculture industries.
 Pollution affects natural and recreational attractions and can result in lower crop yields.
 The ever-increasing economic and population boom in the region threatens the availability of land as well, with developers and businesses searching for suitable property for operations.
 Diminished water quality and/or supply have negative effects on businesses, especially those businesses that are dependent upon water to produce goods.
-Pollution created by or present in businesses at risk of litigation.
+Pollution created by or present in businesses can worsen conditions and put businesses at risk of litigation.